Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to face that "TypeError: Cannot read properties of undefined (reading 'blahblahblah')"  monster.
-Save yourself the existential dread and let the collective wisdom of the internet (and Stack Overflow's glorious army of problem-solvers) guide you.
-You might even find a hilarious, already-solved version of your problem – bonus points for sharing the comedic relief with your team!
+- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I solve this problem with a well-placed `print()` statement and a cup of coffee?"
+You'd be surprised how often the answer is yes.
+Debugging is 90% caffeine and 10% cleverness.
+(The caffeine part is optional, but highly recommended.)

 ---

-### 📅 Last Updated: 2025-03-16 01:25
+### 📅 Last Updated: 2025-03-16 08:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!